Gaius-Augustus/PeptImprove/README.md

 * ```-e EXTRINSIC_EVIDENCE [EXTRINSIC_EVIDENCE ...], --extrinsic_evidence EXTRINSIC_EVIDENCE [EXTRINSIC_EVIDENCE ...]```
  The location of the directory containing all MS data.
 You may name multiple directories.
 * ```-n NAME, --name NAME```
-  Please give the name of your species (avoid white spaces as it will also function as the name of a directory).
+  Please give the name of the new to-be-created AUGUSTUS species parameter set; AUGUSTUS with this species-specific parameter set can be used indepently of PeptImprove after successful completion of the pipeline; avoid spaces

 Improve a given reference annotation
 ------------------

-If you'd like to improve an existing an existing reference annotation instead of making a new gene prediction with GeneMarkS-2, then you will have to give the following arguments:
+If you'd like to improve an existing an existing reference annotation, then you will have to give the following arguments:

 * ```-g GENOME_FILE, --genome_file GENOME_FILE```
   Genome input file in FASTA format
 * ```-e EXTRINSIC_EVIDENCE, --extrinsic_evidence EXTRINSIC_EVIDENCE```
  The location of one or multiple directories containing all MS data.
 * ```-n NAME, --name NAME```
-  Please give the name of your species (avoid white spaces as it will also function as the name of a directory).
+    Please give the name of the new to-be-created AUGUSTUS species parameter set; AUGUSTUS with this species-specific parameter set can be used indepently of PeptImprove after successful completion of the pipeline; avoid spaces
 * ```-r REFERENCE_ANNOTATION, --reference_annotation REFERENCE_ANNOTATION```
-  Reference annotation is gtf format.
-Can be used for comparing the results of for an different usage of the pipeline.
+  Original annotation that shall be improved.
 * ```--use_ref```
   Option to use reference annotation for training AUGUSTUS.
-GeneMarkS-2 won't be run in this version.

 Please have a look at the section  [Options Explained](#options_explained) for information about options to further adapt the pipeline to your wishes.
 You may, for example, state how many cores are available to the pipeline, into which directory the output files should be written and whether temporary files should be deleted.